-Dr James Ware is an honorary consultant cardiologist at Royal Brompton & Harefield NHS Foundation Trust and a clinical senior lecturer in genomic medicine at Imperial College London.
+Dr James Ware is an honorary consultant cardiologist at Royal Brompton & Harefield NHS Foundation Trust and a reader in genomic medicine at Imperial College London.

 Areas of expertise

 Dr Ware's primary expertise is in cardiovascular genetics.
 His clinical interests focus on the management of inherited cardiac conditions (ICCs) – particularly cardiomyopathies and channelopathies – and the prevention of sudden cardiac death.

 As a researcher, Dr Ware studies ICCs, the clinical interpretation of genomes and genetic variation more broadly, and the application of genome-stratified medicine.
 He is closely involved with the Clinical Genome Resource (cardiovascular domain expert panel) and Genomics England (GeCIP cardiovascular domain), alongside other projects.